 9. What can I knit with leftover yarn?

 We knitters love to use up our stash!
 Save your leftover yarn and store in bags of the same weight to save time sorting through!
 You can make pom poms, small projects like purses, or work on a leftovers blanket of squares or stripes.
-Toys use small amounts of yarn, and you just never know when you need to make a tiny sweater for a teddy.
-Christmas decorations look fabulous in multicolored selections too!
+Toys use small amounts of yarn, and you just never know when you need to make a tiny jumper for a teddy.
+Christmas decorations look fabulous in multicoloured selections too!